-Pertinent transactions are entirely exempt from state sales and use taxes for FYE 6-19 and FYE 6-20.
+Pertinent transactions are entirely exempt from state sales and use taxes for FYE 6-20 and FYE 6-21.
+The estimated fiscal effect is negligible.

-75. Apheresis Kits and Leuko Reduction Filters
+76. Apheresis Kits and Leuko Reduction Filters

 This exclusion allows nonprofit blood banks and blood collection centers to purchase apheresis kits and leuko reduction filters free from the general sales tax.